Cheesy Pesto Stuffed Garlic Bread

 I mean honestly, what’s not to love about garlic bread?
 Especially when it’s stuffed with homemade basil pesto, melty mozzarella, and nutty parmesan.
 Like, I could eat this as a meal.
 And this recipe has been a long time coming because I’ve been making it ever since my culinary school days.

-- Bread – I like a good crusty Italian loaf.
+I like to use a good crusty Italian loaf in this recipe.
 But you can also use sourdough, French bread, baguette, ciabatta, or a country loaf.
 For a softer garlic bread, I would use a loaf of French bread.
 But if you like crispy edges, go with a baguette or ciabatta.

 Make sure you’re freshly grating the cheeses for the best flavor and texture!
 Pre-shredded has additives that will give the melted cheese a grainy, rubbery texture.